LazyBrush/ada-mono/README.history.md

 That yarn command in turn runs each app's dockerbuild entry which in turn hits a shell script which checks there is a name of an image to build and uses the current package.json version for the tag.

 That shell script could be improved or even written with Commander.

+## Test Summary

+By default nx and jest don't do a summary of all the tests.
+However, it is quite useful to see all the files tested, and also the summary of all the files tested.
+For this we have added a 'posttest' script which collates all the final json and then outputs text summary.
+See the script 'post-test-summary.sh' for details.